EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

 ### tools.array.nangetind

 Replace value with NaNs when index is out of bound.
 Package: Util.array Description: Get elements from an array by its indices.
-However, unlike A(I,J) operation in matlab if I or J are
+However, unlike A(I,J) operation in matlab if I or J are out of bound then return NaN.